250908-NET/hedgehog-trade-hub/UserStories.md

 Parking Lot [   ]

+## 0. Login

+1. As a user, I want to create an account so I can start trading with other users.

+2. As a user, I want to log into my account so I can start trading with other users.

+3. As a user, I want to modify my account details (about me, email, username, password) so that I can update my account with accurate information.

+4. As a user, I want to delete my account so I can stop trading with other users.

 ## 1. Listing Items

 1. As a user, I want to list my item so that I can trade it with other users.